 The Commerce Department reported Friday that consumer spending rose by 0.4 percent in July, double the June increase.
 The spending was supported by a solid 0.5 percent rise in incomes, the best showing in this area in four months.

-The gain in spending was right in line with expectations, while the increase in incomes was nearly double what analysts had expected.
-However, economists cautioned that the July increases could be temporary given recent weakness in consumer confidence caused by a prolonged slump in housing and the past few weeks of financial market turbulence.
+The gain in spending was right in line with expectations, while the increase in incomes was double what analysts had expected.
+However, economists cautioned that the July increases could be temporary given recent weakness in consumer confidence caused by a prolonged slump in housing and the past several weeks of financial market turbulence.

 In a speech Friday at a conference in Wyoming, Federal Reserve Chairman Ben Bernanke said the central bank "stands ready to take additional actions as needed to provide liquidity and promote the orderly functioning of markets.